-

 Honda CRX Tuning modifications.

 In most cars you really need to keep as much low end power as you can and aim for a wide power band rather than a top end spike, Honda engines are a little different due to the VTEC zone so we get to take a slightly different approach.
 One of the best mechanical mods you can do is to fit a fast road cam.
-If this is combined with a remap to force the VTEC to kick in a little lower down the power band you have achieved a very noticable power gain already.
+If this is combined with a tune/remap to force the VTEC to kick in a little lower down the power band you have achieved a very noticeable power gain already.

 To get sufficient fuel you may need to uprate the injectors on your engine.
 A fuel pump will only deliver a finite amount of fuel, so you may need to uprate this if your injectors are demanding more fuel.